Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 This query is useful because it highlights experienced and established artists in the industry.
 A manager could use this information to seek out and invest in artists who have the potential to expand their brand through collaborations with other artists, concerts, and product launches.

+Query 6
+Return every venue with its name and the number of employees who work there, including venues with zero employees, sorted from most staffed to least staffed
+SELECT Venue.venueID, Venue.venueName, COUNT(Employee.employeeID) AS employee_count
+FROM Venue
+LEFT JOIN Employee ON Employee.venueID = Venue.venueID
+GROUP BY Venue.venueID, Venue.venueName
+ORDER BY employee_count DESC;

+Provides a quick staffing snapshot per location so managers can identify overstaffed or understaffed venues, allocate or reassign personnel, plan hiring, and prioritize operational support where headcount is low.

 ## Database Information